-17. Apartment House.
+15. Apartment House.
 A building or portion thereof intended, designed, used, or suitable for use as a residence for three (3) or more families living in separate apartments.

-18. Approved Public Sanitary Sewer System.
-A sewage disposal plant, main sanitary sewer lines and other lines approved by the governing body of the City of Udall, Kansas and the Kansas State Department of Health.
+16. Approved Public Sanitary Sewer System.
+A sewage disposal plant, main sanitary sewer lines and other lines approved by the governing body of the City of Solomon, Kansas and the Kansas State Department of Health and Environment.

-Approved Public Water System.
-Water treatment plant and service lines approved by the governing body of the City of Udall, Kansas and the Kansas State Department of Health
+17. Approved Public Water System.
+Water treatment plant and service lines approved by the governing body of the City of Solomon, Kansas and the Kansas State Department of Health and Environment.

-.
+18. Assisted Living Facility.
+A structure or structures containing dwelling units used by older persons, persons with disabilities or other persons needing or desiring assistance with day-to-day living matters, but not including nursing homes, hospitals or convalescent care facilities.
+Typical uses include retirement communities in which housekeeping service, common dining facilities and recreational and social activities are offered to residents.

-Attached Accessory Building.
+19. Attached Accessory Building.
 A building which has approximately 50% of any wall in common with a wall or portion of a principal building or is built as an integral part of the principal building.